 SuperSU v2.51 – Download | File: BETA-SuperSU-v2.51.zip (3.8 MB)

 How to Root and Install Custom Recovery on Nexus [Unlock Bootloader included]

 This procedure will unlock the bootloader, flash a modified boot image, install TWRP recovery and then root your device.
-Unlocked bootloader is required to install a modified boot image and setup a custom recovery.
-However, through custom recovery, you can flash custom packages for instance, the SuperSU file to root your device.
+Unlocked bootloader is required to install a modified boot image and set up a custom recovery.
+However, through a custom recovery, you can flash custom packages, for instance, the SuperSU file to root your device.